grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "I do not know if you have any business left to take care of up on the exchange floor or anything," said Hemi to Captain Percy, "but the cargo is loaded, all the critical supplies are aboard, Chips says the engines are running cleanly enough, and the boat is more or less repaired."

-"Nice fuckin' work Hemi.
-Do we have any fucking money left?"
+"Nice work Hemi.
+Do we have any money left?"

 "Well, we have been spending coin with a shovel to get this all done quickly.
 But even after covering Shake's costs, we should still come out a bit ahead."

 "Clandestine work does fuckin' pay, don't it?"
-Percy smiled.

 "If it does not kill you in the process."

+[//]: # (Hemi could give Percy the cheroots here, if nowhere else presents itself)

 Bastian's tall skinny form suddenly filled the hatchway forward to the next compartment.
-He stood aside and one of the scruffy young teenagers who hung around the depot looking for various quick jobs they could take on stepped into the sonar compartment.
+He stood aside and one of the scruffy teenagers who hung around the depot looking for quick jobs they could take on stepped into the sonar compartment.

-"Captain Percy, this kid says he has a message for you."
+"Captain Percy, this guy says he has a message for you."

 The kid did not say anything but handed Percy a scrap of paper and then stood to one side looking at the deck.

 Percy unfolded the paper.
-Written in a slightly wavery hand with printed capital letters said: IT'S TIME TO LEAVE.
+Written in a slightly wavering hand with printed capital letters said: IT IS TIME TO LEAVE.

 Hemi put a couple of things together.
 "A message from our employer?"

-"Indeed."
-Said Percy.
-"Raise the Blue Peter Hemi.
-I think it's time we fuckin' moved on from this place."
+"Indeed," said Percy, "raise the Blue Peter Hemi.
+I think it's time we moved on from this place."

 Hemi nodded and climbed up to the control room.
 A second later his voice reverberated through the ship as he told the crew to prepare to embark over the PA.

-"Bastian," said Percy, "get on the sonar rig and have a fuckin' listen."
+"Bastian," said Percy, "get on the sonar rig and have a listen."

 Bastian sat down at the sonar station, and put the headphones over his ears, and flipped on the power to the unit.
 "Is there anything in particular I'm listening for here Captain?
 We are docked after all.
-Probably not fucking much out there to hear."
+Probably not much out there to hear."

 "It's just a feeling, not something particular.
-But I'd like to keep the surprises to a fucking minimum."
+But I'd like to keep the fucking surprises to a minimum."
 Percy looked at the messenger.
 "Hang out a second kid.
 I think I've got another job for you."

 The kid spun the chair next to Bastian around and sat down in a long-legged slouch.

 "Hemi!"
-Percy called up to him in the control room.
-"Start working that embark checklist."
+Percy leaned back to call up to him in the control room, "start working that embark checklist."

-"Already started it Sylvia."
-He called back down.
+"Already started it Sylvia," he called back down.

 Gregory and Cassandra showed up in the sonar compartment a minute later, ready for instructions for prepping the boat to leave.

 "Gregory, take Cassandra and go find a dock crew who can work the other side of the slip hatch.
-Be ready to seal the _Prospect's_ cargo hatch when you hear from Hemi."
-She jerked a thumb at the messenger.
-"But make sure this kid is off before you do."
+Be ready to seal the _Prospect's_ cargo hatch when you hear from Hemi," she jerked a thumb at the messenger, "but make sure this kid is off before you do."

 [//]: # (### the sinking of the inspection sub)

 As Gregory and Cassandra made their way forward, Bastian broke in.
-"Captain Percy, There's definitely something happening out there."
-He paused for a minute, listening.
-"There's a fucking torpedo in the water!"
+"Captain Percy, There's definitely something happening out there," he paused for a minute, listening, "there's a fucking torpedo in the water!"

 Percy pushed past the messenger kid and put on the spare sonar headset.
 She stood behind Bastian, concentrating on the sound in the headphones.

-She could hear the unmistakable high-pitched whine of a torpedo prop spinning quickly.
+She could hear the unmistakable high-pitched whine of a torpedo prop spinning.
 She reached over Bastian, and adjusted the direction of the underwater mics.
 She looked at the readings from the sonar panel.
-"It's running just at the surface."
-She said.
+"It's running just at the surface," she said.
 "It's not coming towards us -- or the depot... some other target..."

 She slowed her breathing and listened to the sounds in the headset.
 It was a confused mix of white noises layered on top of one another.
 But there was more than one prop spinning in the water.
 Below the whine of the torpedo, she could hear the slow revolutions of a ship screw.
 It was nearly silent, and difficult to hear.
 She leaned over Bastian and flipped some switches adjusting the filters to try to muffle the torpedo whine.

 She could tell by the revolutions and the pitch that the other prop belonged to a relatively small craft.
 It was so quiet it could only be an electric motor -- that made it a submarine.
 It took her just a second longer to figure it out.
-"Someone fucking fired on the depot's little inspection sub."
-She said.
+"Someone fucking fired on the depot's little inspection sub," she said.

-"Maybe someone wasn't enamored with the quality of their hospitality."
-Said Bastian.
+"Maybe someone wasn't enamored with the quality of their hospitality," said Bastian.

 The little inspection sub was pretty maneuverable, and they were taking evasive action.
-Percy could hear the pitch of their screw change in her headphones, as they put on speed, turned and dove to try to escape the path of the incoming warhead.
+Percy could hear the pitch of their screw change in her headphones as they put on speed, turned, and dove to try to escape the path of the incoming warhead.
 Then she heard the ping of the torpedo's sonar and the echo off the small submarine.

 "The torpedo found them.
-It's homing."
-Bastian commented.
+It's homing," Bastian said.
 A slow minute ticked by, every second the bouncing ping of the torpedo got faster in Percy's headset.
 She motioned to Bastian and they both took their headsets off.
 There was silence in the sonar room.
 The messenger kid managed to look bored.

 Then they all heard a low-pitched rumble echo through the hull of the _Prospect_.

-"Sounded like they were hit."
-Hemi shouted down from the control room.
+"Sounded like they were hit," Hemi shouted down from the control room.

 Percy put the headphones on and made some further adjustments to the filter switches.
 She could hear the creaking hull of the small submarine.
 She could hear welded seams splitting, and the streams of bubbles pouring out of it.
 She looked at the ranging readout on the sonar rig.
 The water was deep where the little sub was.
 It was going down into the hole.